naremit/NaremitIMG/README.md

 #### Other:

  - `cache`: (optional) The length of time (in seconds) the _source image_ should be held in the Django cache for.
 This is useful if you are making a series of modifications to the same image, i.e. an online image manipulation tool for example.
+ - `optimize`: (optional) Attempt to make the file as small as possible without compromising quality.
+Only works for JPEG and PNG images.
+Usage: optimize=1

 Image Processing
 ----------------